Pascual Pérez (baseball)

-Pascual Gross Pérez (May 17, 1957 – November 1, 2012) was a Dominican professional baseball player who pitched in the Major Leagues for the Pittsburgh Pirates, Atlanta Braves, Montreal Expos, and New York Yankees.
+Pascual Gross Pérez (May 17, 1957 – November 1, 2012) was a Dominican professional baseball player who pitched in Major League Baseball (MLB) for the Pittsburgh Pirates, Atlanta Braves, Montreal Expos, and New York Yankees from 1980 to 1991.
+He was an MLB All-Star in 1983 with the Braves.

 Career

 Pérez was signed by scout Neftalí Cruz for the Pittsburgh Pirates organization in 1976.
 He reached the major league club in 1980.
 Traded to the Braves on June 30, 1982, he enjoyed his winningest seasons while with that organization, going 15–8 and 14–8 in 1983 and 1984 respectively.
-His most successful seasons were spent with the Montreal Expos, where he went 28-21 with a 2.80 ERA between 1987 and 1989.
+His most successful seasons were spent with the Montreal Expos, where he went 28–21 with a 2.80 ERA between 1987 and 1989.

 Slender at 6 ft 2 in, 162 lb, he received extensive press coverage for both on-field and off-field controversies.
 He was arrested for cocaine possession in his native Dominican Republic in January 1984 and spent three months in prison although his ultimate sentence was only a fine of $1,000.
 He did not rejoin the Braves until May 1984.
 He often drew the ire of his opponents, using an imaginary finger gun to shoot opponents and would pound the baseball into the ground.
 While it is customary for pitchers to walk back to the bench after completing an inning, he would run full speed to the dugout (gold chains and long, curly locks bouncing) after an inning-ending strikeout.
 He eventually added the "Pascual pitch" (his version of the "eephus") to his repertoire.
 He was also involved in more than one beanball incident, most notably an August 12, 1984 brawl with the San Diego Padres where he hit the Padres' Alan Wiggins with his first pitch leading off the game, inciting each San Diego pitcher in the game to throw at him each time he came to bat.
 He had just received his driver's license and earned the nicknames "Perimeter Pascual" and "Wrong-Way Perez" after missing a start on August 19, 1982, while circling Atlanta's Interstate 285 (a beltway) three times looking for Atlanta–Fulton County Stadium, he ran out of gas and arrived at the ballpark 10 minutes late.